-- IV.
+IV.
 Inability to Comply Due to Contractual Obligation.
 Prior to licensing the Original Code under this License, Netscape has licensed third party code for use in Netscape's Branded Code.
 To the extent that Netscape is limited contractually from making such third party code available under this License, Netscape may choose to reintegrate such code into Covered Code without being required to distribute such code in Source Code form, even if such code would otherwise be considered "Modifications" under this License.

-The obligations of Section 3 apply to Netscape, except to the extent specified in this Amendment, Section V.2 and V.3.
+- V. Use of Modifications and Covered Code by Initial Developer.
+V.1.
+In General. - The obligations of Section 3 apply to Netscape, except to the extent specified in this Amendment, Section $\rm V.2$ and $\rm V.3$. - V.2.

-V.2.
 Other Products.